opentap/opentap/doc/Developer Guide/Appendix A/Readme.md

 Values captured as metadata are provided to all the result listeners, and can be used in the macro system.
 See SimpleDut.cs for an example of the use of the MetaData attribute.

+## Submit Attribute
+This attribute is used only for objects used together with UserInput.Request.
+It is used to mark the property that finalizes the input.
+For example this could be used with an enum to add an OK/Cancel button, that closes the dialog when clicked.
+See the example in UserInputExample.cs for an example of how to use it.

 ## Unit Attribute
 The Unit attribute specifies the units for a setting.
 The Editor displays the units after the value (with a space separator).
 Compound units (watt-hours) should be hyphenated.
 Optionally, displayed units can insert engineering prefixes.